rfitak/Mexican_Wolf_SNPs/data-prep.md

    # Total genotyping rate in remaining 1021 individuals is 0.990959
 ```

 Awesome!
 Now we have a file containing our final set of filtered SNPs and individuals across all studies.
-Please see the next page (xxxx) for LD pruning, PCA, etc.
+Please see the other pages for LD pruning, PCA, etc.

 The table below summarizes the results: